First Phase – Local, Specific, Tangible

 Over the course of 18 months, 580 participants from more than 300 companies and organisations joined us at 15 events in 12 different cities, from Bristol to Newcastle, from Glasgow to Birmingham, across the country.

 We have been able to test some of the high level policy rhetoric surrounding TTIP and find out what’s really happening at the grass roots.
 We learned that there are a lot of success stories out there when it comes to trade with the US.
 But there could be more.
 SMEs especially have much to gain from TTIP as it will address many of the barriers they face, and their experiences make a case for why business and local economies stand to benefit from a trade agreement.
+For a summary of the first event series and case studies, please find a link to our report ‘Local, Specific, Tangible’ below.

 Second Phase – Open for Business

-In 2015, BAB will organise a series of events across the UK focusing on four sectoral workshops including – Food & Drink, Automotive, Life Sciences and Chemicals.
+In 2015, BAB organises a series of events across the UK focusing on four sectoral workshops including – Food & Drink, Automotive, Life Sciences and Chemicals.
 This series will take the exploration of TTIP benefit to the next level.
 We will showcase the importance of sectors to the UK economy and the importance of UK-US trade and investment to UK sectors.
 We will explore the barriers companies are facing when trading across the Atlantic, particularly smaller companies in supply chains; and we will examine the potential benefits that TTIP could bring to UK sectors, in particular in regards to the scope and sector-specific content of TTIP.

 This initiative aims to build a nation-wide sector case for TTIP and trade that will contribute to the debate in the UK and set an example for other EU Member States.
+The series is organised in collaboration with the Department of Business, Innovation & Skills (BIS), UK Trade & Investment (UKTI), and the US Embassy and kindly supported by UPS and BT as series sponsors.

 For more information, please contact: Emanuel Adam, Policy and Public Affairs Manager, firstname.lastname@example.org.